 An Art-Nouveau building on the beach in Mondello.

-Capalbio (also known as the Small Athens for its historic-artistic importance) is very well known among the people as it is an old coastal village found amidst the countryside and has not changed much or developed.
-Its hills are DOC and produce the famous Vin Santo.
+Capalbio (also known as the Small Athens for its historic-artistic importance) is an old coastal village amidst the countryside and has not changed much or developed.
+The area produces famous DOC wine, vin santo.
 Many people come here to relax as this place offers a private space away from the crowd.

 In Domus de Maria in Sardinia there's a famous beach called Chia.
 There are plenty of camping opportunities available in the city of Cagliari and you can even rent camping accessories.
 This part of Sardinia is full of events in Summer.
 So if you are looking for blue waters and a sandy beach, and some entertainment in the night, this is the place for you.

 Among the Aeolian islands, one can come across an island known as Salina, with only three small towns: Santa Marina di Salina, Leni and Malfa.
 Salina is formed by 6 old volcanos.
 This island offers lot of scenic delights for the visitors including adventure sports ranging from scuba diving to water skiing, which makes it a great destination for having fun and relax.
 You can also find some fabulous restaurants along with nice hotels making this a perfect vacation spot.

 Posada is one of the oldest settlements in Sardinia.
 It has a lot to offer to tourists, from the coastal delights to the local culture of the region along with some really scenic spots.
 There are plenty of nice beaches found in Posada along with lots of historical places, including castles belonging to the 14th century.
 You can have a relaxing time in this coastal town and at the same time see plenty of interesting historical places.